 Our maximum guest to guide ratio is 6:1, and we plan accordingly.
 Additionally, we also have a seasoned trip coordinator with each group, who is there to help with logistics, answer questions, help with mechanicals, etc. For larger trips, we always try to break into smaller groups based on riding ability.

 All of our customers are required to provide their own transportation (car rental, shuttle, taxi, Uber) to/from the initial trip meeting location.
 Once you’re at the initial meetup location, we’ll handle all transportation to/from trailheads, restaurants, etc. with our guide and trip leader vehicles plus utilization of shuttle vans for bigger groups.
 Occasionally customers want their own vehicle to run to the store or check out a local sight- not a problem!

 Our trips are targeted for intermediate to advanced riders, so unfortunately beginners probably won’t enjoy the experience quite as much.
-However, we are more than happy to cater to your beginner group (of five or more) if you’d like to book a private trip with us.
+We recommend getting some more experience under your belt before joining us for one of our epic trips.

 Please go to the Instagram Feed settings page to create a feed.